 Storage and Organizing

-When it comes to clutter, sometimes its the little things that do us in.
+When it comes to clutter, sometimes it’s the little things that do us in.
 Ever open the medicine cabinet in the bathroom and had an assortment of plastic bottles or boxes tumble into the sink?
 Got one of those drawers in the kitchen?
 You know the tape is in there somewhere!

 The answer, of course, is a little creative organizing.
-Here then, is the dollar stores answer to looking after a few of the small details.
+Here then, is the dollar store’s answer to looking after a few of the small details.

 Business cards for the various services we use tend to get scattered all over the house.
 Why not make them easy to find by corralling them in one place?
-Staple each business card to an index card and file them alphabetically in one of these sturdy wooden treasure chests.
+Staple each business card to an index card and file them alphabetically in one of these sturdy wooden ‘treasure chests.’
 These boxes were $2 and make elegant alternatives to the traditional plastic index boxes.

 A lot of small boxes can take up more than their fair share of real estate in your bathroom cabinet.
 These glass and metal canisters have screw-on lids, which are perfect for keeping the dust off of things like band-aids and cotton swabs.

 Kitchen drawers are always in danger of becoming so jumbled up that it takes you ten minutes just to find a pair of scissors.
 The unfinished wooden trays in the craft section at the dollar store make nifty organizers for shallow drawers.

-The largest of these trays is less than 12 long and 8 wide and there are a couple of smaller
+The largest of these trays is less than 12″ long and 8″ wide and there are a couple of smaller

 sizes too, so, depending on the size of drawer you’re dealing with, you could use a combination of sizes to organize a drawer.
 You can paint these trays but I think they look great simply left plain.